Frequently Asked Questions

 Where will my placement school be?

-Our core placement schools are spread from Scarborough in the North, down the east coast via Bridlington, Hornsea and Withernsea to Hull and Beverley and then south of the river Humber to Grimsby.
+Our core placement schools are spread from Bridlington in the North, down the east coast via Hornsea and Withernsea to Hull and then south of the river Humber to Grimsby.
 Once you have secured a place on the course, we will ask you for your preference and while we cannot guarantee a place at a certain school we do consider where you live and other factors (whether you drive or not etc. and which school will best be able to support you through your training year).
 Not all placement schools are able to offer every subject every year as we can only place trainees where an experienced mentor is in the department.
+For a full list of placement schools please see here.

 What about the course fee?

-The course fee is £9,250.
+The course fee for the full time course is £9,250 and for the part time course £6935 per year.
 You can take a tuition fee loan out from Student Finance England to cover the costs of this.
 In financial terms the teacher training course ins comparable to your undergraduate degree.
 To apply and for further information please go to https://www.gov.uk/apply-online-for-student-finance.

 You will also be able to apply to Student Finance England for maintenance loans.
 Further information about eligibility can be found here https://www.ucas.com/student-finance-england/living-costs-full-time-students